 Okay, so I lied about the â€˜shrinking violetâ€™ thing; Alice does in fact do quite a bit of shrinking.
 She is able to reduce her size at will (much to the envy of women everywhere!), and reach areas too small for her full sized self.
 Another benefit of shrink mode is the ability to see things not normally visible to the naked eye.
 Things such as hints, secrets, and invisible platforms requiring the â€˜leap of faithâ€™ technique (remember Indiana Jones and the Last Crusade?).
 Mini Alice sees allâ€¦ which is just as well, since there are many repressed memories and other collectibles to discover on each level.

 Are there any drawbacks so far?
 Well, I did find the controls quite challenging to master - even with the timely onscreen prompts.
 An hour down the track and I was still confusing attacks with evasive maneuvers.
 Certainly, the more you play, the more proficient you become, but when youâ€™re thrown into a situation requiring lightning judgment and reflexes to match, the last thing you want to be thinking about is which button to push.

 Alice: Madness Returns is scheduled for release here on 17th June, and judging by what Iâ€™ve seen so far, is definitely going to be one to watch out for.
 In the meantime, be sure to check out our interview with American McGee for more insight into the warped imagination and remarkable genius behind the game.

-The Good: Stunning environments.
+Pros: Stunning environments.

-The Bad: A fair degree of coordination required.
+Cons: A fair degree of coordination required.